-Unbundled legal services are a fabulous alternative for those who truly can not afford full-on legal representation.
-They can work well in cases that are not too complicated because they provide at least some kind of legal representation at an affordable price.
+Unbundled legal services are a fabulous alternative for those who truly can not afford full legal representation.
+They can work well in cases that are not too complicated.
+They can also provide at least some kind of legal representation at an affordable price.

 Of course, you also get what you pay for.

-If your case is highly contested (i.e. you and your spouse can’t agree on what time of day it is), or very complicated, or you have a lot of money, you are not going to be well served by trying to represent yourself, even if you are paying for legal advice on the side.
-Having a lawyer who is familiar with all of the facts and circumstances of your case, who knows the law and who knows how to handle conflict and navigate the court system, will get you a much better outcome than what you could hope to get if you try to “go it alone.”
+If your case is highly contested (i.e. you and your spouse can’t agree on what time of day it is), you really should have full legal representation.
+If your divorce is complicated, or you have a lot of money, representing yourself will not be your best choice.
+Having an experienced lawyer who knows the law and the facts of your case will get you a much better outcome than what you will get if you “go it alone.”

 If you are too nervous to speak up for yourself in court, or in mediation, going without a lawyer is not going to be your best choice.
 (That is, unless, of course, you enjoy getting run over.)

 If you don’t understand the legal system at all, and you don’t want to learn, using unbundled legal services is not going to be wise.
 Even if you hire an attorney to advise you, or draft your documents for you, if you can’t figure out the court system enough to get them your documents filed or entered properly in your case, you are going to be in trouble.

 Finally, if your case is contested and your spouse has an experienced divorce attorney representing him/her, going without a lawyer yourself is a very bad idea.

 When should you consider using “unbundled legal services?”